openlawteam/openlaw-client/README.md

 ## Troubleshooting

-Before the first time you run `npm run build` or `npm run build_prod`, run `sbt run` from the project root directory to generate the `client.js` file.
+Before the first time you run `npm run build` or `npm run build_prod`, run `sbt fullOptJS` from the project root directory to generate the `client.js` file.
 Otherwise, you will see an error like the following:

 ```
 ERROR in Entry module not found: Error: Can't resolve '/$YOUR_DIR/openlaw-client/target/scala-2.12/client.js' in '/$YOUR_DIR/openlaw-client'.